Negros: Negros Island Region

 The movement for a single-island region started in the 1980s when officials of both provinces proposed a one-island, one-region unit.
 Negros Occidental and Negros Oriental are the only provinces in the Philippines situated in the same island but belonging to two different administrative regions with regional offices located in neighboring Panay and Cebu.
 The movement to unite the two provinces in Negros island was sustained in the 1990s and 2010s.

 The campaign for the creation of a region in Negros had gains when President Benigno Aquino III directed the Department of the Interior and Local Government (DILG) to study the establishment of a new region. with the government agency later endorsing the move.
 NEDA affirmed by saying that its studies show that the proposed region is economically viable.

 On May 29, 2015, President Aquino signed Executive Order 183, which created the Negros Island Region.
 It separated Negros Occidental and its capital Bacolod from Western Visayas (Region VI) and Negros Oriental from Central Visayas (Region VII) to form the island region, which made the total number of regions of the Philippines into 18.

-Dissolution
+Dissolution and reestablishment

 On August 9, 2017, President Rodrigo Duterte signed Executive Order No. 38, revoking the Executive Order No. 183 signed by (former) President Benigno Aquino III on May 29 of 2015, due to the reason of the lack of funds to fully establish the NIR according to Benjamin Diokno, the Secretary of Budget and Management.
 Its dissolution upset the NIR regional officials and provoked strong negative reactions from the Negrenses.

+On June 13, 2024, Negros island together with neighboring Siquijor were grouped together under the reestablished Negros Island Region with the signing of Republic Act No. 12000 by President Bongbong Marcos.